cap-java/sdm/README.md

 - Copy attachments: Provides the capability to copy attachments from one entity to another entity.
 - Link as attachments: Provides the capability to support link or URL as attachments.
 - Edit Link-type attachments: Provides the capability to update URL of link-type attachments.
+- Localization of error messages and UI fields: Provides the capability to have the UI fields and error messages translated to the local language of the leading application.
 ## Table of Contents

 - [Pre-Requisites](#pre-requisites)